 At the invitation of Boie, Voss went to the University of Göttingen in 1772, where he studied theology (briefly) and philology, his studies encompassing both classical and modern languages, and became one of the leading spirits in the famous Göttinger Hain or Dichterbund, a group of young poets.
 In 1774 Boie made over to him the editorship of the Musenalmanach, which he continued to issue for several years until 1800.
 He married Boie’s sister Ernestine in 1777.

 In 1782, Voss accepted the rectorship of the gymnasium at Eutin.
 There, in 1789, he published translations of Virgil‘s Eclogues and Georgics.
 In 1793, his translation of Homer’s Iliad appeared, along with the Odyssey in a new form.
 He also produced two volumes of controversial letters addressed to Christian Gottlob Heine (Mythologische Briefe, 1794).
+In 1786 he became a court councillor.
+During his time in Eutin, Voss undertook many journeys and established contacts with Gleim, Goethe, Wieland and Herder.
+Among others he received Klopstock, Claudius, Jens Baggesen, Wilhelm von Humboldt and Friedrich Heinrich Jacobi as visitors.
+The years in Eutin became his most productive time.

 Voss published his collected poems in 1802.
 As a lyricist he wrote mainly songs, odes, elegies, and pastoral idylls in the style of the ancients and of the German Neoclassical poet Friedrich Klopstock.
 Voss’s idyll Luise (1795), which portrays with naturalistic ease the life of a country pastor’s family, inspired Goethe to write Hermann und Dorothea.
 His poems were often set by contemporary composers such as C.P.E.
 Bach, Johann Friedrich Reichardt, and Johann Abraham Peter Schulz, and also later composers such as Felix Mendelssohn, Carl Maria von Weber, and Johannes Brahms.
 Many of his poems and settings of them were published in the Musenalmanach.

 He retired from Eutin due to the ungenial work in 1802 with a pension of 600 thalers, and settled at Jena as a private scholar.
 In 1805, although Johann Wolfgang von Goethe used his utmost endeavours to persuade him to stay, Voss accepted a call to a professorship of classical literature at the University of Heidelberg.
-Here, in the enjoyment of a considerable salary, he devoted himself entirely to his literary labours, translations and antiquarian research.
+Here, in the enjoyment of a considerable salary, he devoted himself entirely to his literary labors, translations and antiquarian research.
 An ardent rationalist, he waged an embittered struggle against the younger Romantics and became increasingly lonely before his death in 1826.

 Voss was regarded by Goethe and other German poets as an authority on Classical metres, but his pedantic regard for the niceties of form and language made his later translations seem strained.
 It is, however, as a translator that Voss chiefly owes his place in German literature.
 His translations indicate not only sound scholarship but a thorough mastery of the laws of German diction and rhythm.
 The most famous of his translations are those of Homer.
 The translation of the Odyssey, as originally issued in 1781, is singled out as the most successful.
 He also translated Hesiod (1806), Theocritus, Bion and Moschus (1808), the whole of Virgil (1799, rev. ed.
-1821), Horace (1806), Tibullus (1810), Propertius (1830) and selections from Ovid (1798).
+1821), Horace (1806), Albius Tibullus (1810), Propertius (1830) and selections from Ovid (1798).
 He prepared a critical edition of Tibullus.
-From 1818 to 1829, a translation of William Shakespeare’s plays in 9 volumes was published.
+From 1818 to 1829, a translation of William Shakespeare‘s plays in 9 volumes was published.
 This work Voss completed with the help of his sons Heinrich and Abraham, both of whom were scholars and writers of considerable ability, though the result has been characterized as less successful than Schlegel’s work.

 References and Further Reading: